sz3/pog/README.md

 ## Pretty Ok Gncryption

 * File encryption and backups!
-* Uses `nacl.SecretBox` and `zstandard`!
+* Uses [`libmcleece`](https://github.com/sz3/pymcleece) (a variation of `libsodium`'s `crypto_sealedbox`) and `zstandard`!
 * Chunks up large files!
-* Can be used to generate encrypted archives locally, or as a backup tool that pushes to cloud storage providers. (`s3`, `b2`, ...tbd)
+* Can be used to generate encrypted archives (or backups) to a local directory -- including a shared mount, or to push directly to a few cloud storage providers. (`s3`, `b2`, ...tbd)
 * There is a GUI: [pogui](https://github.com/sz3/pogui).

-This tool is built around symmetric encryption -- specifically libsodium's `crypto_secretbox`, which is `XSalsa20+Poly1305`.
-Doing asymmetric PGP-like things is not in the cards -- but there is an experimental use case using asymmetric crypto that will likely be supported.
+Pog is a tool for paranoid, incremental backups.
+We might have 200 files today, 210 tomorrow, and 220 the next day (but some may be deleted!).

+This tool is built around asymmetric encryption -- to use it, we first generate a public+private keypair.
+The idea is that we will use our "public" key for automated backups -- though we still don't really want to advertise it!
+Our private (or "secret") key will be kept somewhere safe, and only used when we need to restore our backup.

+From a technical standpoint, the construct used is libmcleece's `mcleece_crypto_box_seal`, which is the post-quantum `Classic McEliece` + `x25519` for generating a per-file shared secret, and `xsalsa20poly1305` (encrypting the data using the secret).

 * Still in beta!
 * Don't rely on this to keep your government leaks secret!